 “It’s fine,” I said, paging the nurse. “’I’m off alcohol and I’ve graduated to IV narcotics.”

 “Good for you.
 Do you think they have a bar on the grounds?” said Ben.
 “I’m craving red wine.”

 “Probably not,” he said.
 “But maybe there is a bar.”

 “Do you have some time to masturbate before you date?”
 I asked.

 “I always masturbate right before a date,” I said.

 “You have to go in with a clear mind about the whole situation without the irrationality that horniness tends to bring,” I explained.
 “If the mental clarity I experience post-orgasm lasted all day, I’d be Elon Musk by now.”

 “Well you certainly don’t have that glow right now,” he said.
 “I’m actually craving Merlot.
 Should I go to the wine store and come back?”

 “Do we have any updates about my surgery?”
 I asked.
 “I can’t eat or drink and the only visitors I get are here to stick their finger in my butt.
-And I don’t appreciate their calluses,” I said sternly.
+And for the record I DO NOT appreciate their calluses,” I said sternly.

 “They don’t tell me anything, hun,” she said, handing me a tray of food.